MicrosoftDocs/cpp-docs/docs/intrinsics/arm-intrinsics.md

  `Location`
  The address of a memory location to read from or write to.

- `Value` (store intrinsics only)
+ `Value`
- The value to write to the specified memory location.
+ The value to write to the specified memory location (store intrinsics only).

  **Return Value (load intrinsics only)**